-Reaction Recovery is a one to one, private coaching service offering individualized lifestyle modification strategies to help you achieve your recovery goals.
-Through regular virtual consultations and unlimited messaging follow-up, your coach is always there as you thrive to become the best version of yourself!
+Reaction Recovery is a private coaching service that offers individualized lifestyle strategies to help you achieve your recovery goals.
+Through weekly consultations and unlimited messaging follow-up, we're there to help you establish and maintain a personalized approach consistent with sustainable recovery.

 Reaction Recovery is a private coaching service designed to help individuals thrive in their life of recovery from substance use disorders.
 It is a one to one, intensive behavioral approach to help individuals identify areas to make focused and intentional lifestyle modifications.

-The 12 Rules focus on building up a support community, developing a healthy and consistent morning routine, understanding the importance of full-day nutrition, ensuring the body is receiving all nutrients necessary to support a strong and optimal brain and body, establishing a safe and appropriate dietary supplement regimen, expanding the mind with helpful books and information, developing a realistic exercise routine, carefully auditing the external distractions in our lives, constructing a regular nighttime routine, and more.
+The 12 Habits focus on building up a support community, developing a healthy and consistent morning/evening routine, ensuring the body is receiving all nutrients necessary to support a strong and optimal brain and body, expanding the mind with helpful books and information, developing a realistic fitness routine, carefully auditing the external distractions in our lives, considering barriers and triggers to a long-term life of sobriety, and more.

 "Recovery happens in the trenches of everyday life.
 Small adjustments plus ruthless repetition equals lasting change."